iYT-Yang/ch3cl-oh-evb/README.md

 - Python 3.8+
 - Standard scientific Python stack (NumPy, SciPy, Matplotlib); MD engine-specific Python APIs as required (e.g. OpenMM, etc.).
-- A MD engine capable of using the provided EVB and FF parameters (see force-field formats in `forcefield/` and `md_simulations/*/inits/`).
+- An MD engine capable of using the provided EVB and FF parameters (see force-field formats in `forcefield/` and `md_simulations/*/inits/`).

 ### 2. Re-run representative simulations